mIwr/SwiftySpot/README.md

 The library provides an interface for interacting with the Spotify API

 macOS 10.13+ and iOS 11.0+ are supported by the module.
-Other platforms (watchOS, tvOS, Windows, Linux, Android) have experimental support
+Other platforms (watchOS 4.0+, tvOS 11.0+, Windows, Linux, Android) have experimental support

 For work with Spotify API need: